damnhandy/Handy-URI-Templates/README.md

 ## URI Template Builder API

-Starting in version 2.x, the `UriTemplateBuilder` was added to make it easier to dyamically construct URI templates.
+Starting in version 2.x, the `UriTemplateBuilder` was added to make it easier to programatically construct URI templates.
 It's used like this:

 ```java
 UriTemplate template =